act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 #### Failed Example 2

-The same [accessible name][] is used for two links in the same [context][programmatically determined link context] going to web pages that are similar, but have different information in their content.
+The two HTML `a` elements have the same [accessible name][] and [context][programmatically determined link context].
+They link to web pages that are similar, but have different information in their content.

 ```html
 <html lang="en">